sgabre/DevContainer/doc/idea.md

 Functional Requirements

-<<List the functional requirements associated sort by this feature.
+<<.
+List the functional requirements associated sort by this feature.
 The requirements that are Risk Control Measures should be specifically identified.
 Include error handling requirements: how the software shall respond to anticipated system errors or use errors.>>